 MHuServ; Grad Cert Disability Studies

 Michael has dedicated over 20 years of his career to working with individuals and families with a disability.
-He has over 15 years knowledge and experience in working and understanding complex Neurological conditions like Multiple Sclerosis.
+He has over 15 years of knowledge and experience in working and understanding complex Neurological conditions like Multiple Sclerosis.
 He also has lived experience as a carer and has worked as a support worker throughout his career.

 He holds a Masters in Human Services Major in Disabilities from Griffith University, a Graduate Certificate in Disability Studies Griffith University 2004, Certification in Mediation and Conflict Resolution from the Department of Justice.

 Over the last 20 years, he has established many strong connections and built working relationships in both the not for profit and departmental sector in Queensland, NSW, Victoria, Tasmania and Great Britain.
 He holds a strong interest in the future development and ideology of the NDIS in delivering and meeting the needs of people living with a disability in our community.

-With the full transition to the NDIS almost complete he looks forward to continuing the development of new opportunities for our customers and growing workforce.
+With the full transition to the NDIS, he looks forward to continuing the development of new opportunities for our customers and growing workforce.